benchristel/lexica/src/ogtrta-wordlist.md

 - `whether`
 - `how_condition` ("How are you?", "How is the course going?")
 - `how_degree` (`how_degree AOR tall0 ^Barack ^Obama` "How tall is Barack Obama?" = "To what degree is Barack Obama tall?")
-- `how_much`/`how_many`
+  - also used for `how_much`/`how_many`
 - `why`

+An _interrogative NP_ is either an interrogative pronoun, or a noun with an interrogative determiner.

+TODO: replace interrogative determiners with predicates.
+Possessives and demonstratives aren't determiners, so why should `which` and `whose` be?

-OGTRTA languages may front interrogative NPs, though some languages leave the pronoun in place.
-When a pronoun is fronted, a [resumptive pronoun](https://en.wikipedia.org/wiki/Resumptive_pronoun) `RES` is left in its place.
+OGTRTA languages may front interrogative NPs, though some languages leave them in place.
+When an interrogative NP is fronted, a [resumptive pronoun](https://en.wikipedia.org/wiki/Resumptive_pronoun) `RES` is left in its place.
 Languages may realize the `RES` morpheme as [null](https://en.wikipedia.org/wiki/Null_morpheme).

 - `whose vassal 3ANSG FIN PERF kill1#INF RES` "Whose vassal did he kill?"